 Some exceptions apply.
 For instance, you may still be eligible for benefits if you refuse an offer to telework because:

-No. Refusing to return to work solely on the basis that you will earn less than you can collect in unemployment benefits is not considered good cause when your employer has offered you your former employment back or offered you other suitable employment.
+No. Refusing to return to work solely on the basis that you will earn less than you can collect in unemployment benefits is not considered good cause when your employer has offered you your former employment back or you have been offered other suitable employment.
 A refusal to return to work solely on this basis is considered a fraudulent act in the State of Arizona.
 Therefore, you would not be eligible to receive benefits, and you may be prosecuted and/or subject to administrative or criminal penalties as a result.

 What if I disagree with the decision that is made about my benefits?